jpablomm/cs294-osworld-bench/docs/evaluation_improvements.md

 - Minor text variations (case, whitespace) cause false negatives
 - No visibility into agent behavior patterns or failure modes

-We implemented three improvements to address these gaps.
+We implemented four improvements to address these gaps.

 ---